paypal/nemo-example-app/README.md

 ([see here](https://github.com/paypal/nemo-view/blob/master/README.md#locator-methods)).
 Illustrates a second pass of automation where inline locator strings are separated into JSON locator files.
 * `page-spec.js` uses JSON locator files which [nemo-page](https://github.com/OuranosSkia/nemo-page)(like `nemo-view`) uses to build a model to allow you to do element-level methods in a simple, concise, and precise way.
-* `wdb-spec.js` uses the [nemo-wd-bridge](https://github.com/paypal/nemo-wd-bridge) plugin to provide the [wd](https://github.com/admc/wd) interface, for those who prefer it.
+* `wdb-spec.js` uses the [nemo-wd-bridge](https://github.com/paypal/nemo-wd-bridge) plugin to provide the [wd](https://github.com/admc/wd) interface, for those who want to use appium.
-  * You need selenium-standalone on your system.
-To get it, [start here](http://www.seleniumhq.org/download/)
-  * export the path to selenium-standalone as `SELENIUM_STANDALONE_PATH=/path/to/selenium-standalone.jar`
+  * You need an appium server running locally as well as an iOS simulator
-  * use the command `grunt loopmocha:wdb` to start the wdb spec
+  * Run the appium/wdb spec via `npm run nemo:mobile`

 * `flow-spec.js`
   * uses `flow/*.js` modules to illustrate how to abstract functionality into shareable modules